alaestor/nixflake-cppfront/README.md

 `nix develop` for the stdenv tools with cppfront.

-`nix develop '.#qt'` to also get cmake, qt6, and qtcreator.
+`nix develop '.#qt'` to also get CMake, Qt, and QtCreator.

 ## Building